-DIY Frozen Elderberry Drops for Kids
+Simple DIY Frozen Elderberry Drops your Kids will Love

 This post may contain affiliate links and we will earn a small commision if you make a purchase through these links.

 Frozen elderberry drops are a powerful immune boosting remedy and your kids will think they are a tasty treat!
 Made with homemade elderberry syrup, frozen elderberry drops are bite sized and so easy to make.

 Forget elderberry gummies, frozen elderberry drops are ready in a flash and keep for longer than their chewy counterpart.
 My kids BEG me for a frozen elderberry drop, and I happily oblige since it’s packed with immune boosting herbs.